 Following the re-profiling sections of the river bank and spillway, it was determined in discussions with ABG that a correctly installed Turf Reinforcement Mat (TRM) system was required to withstand specified hydraulic loadings during flood events.
 ABG’s Erosamat Type 3/20Z 500M was selected for this rigorous application.
 Defined as an open mat under CIRIA Report 116, ‘Design of Reinforced Grass Spillways’, Erosamat provides a permanent and effective surface erosion control and vegetative root reinforcement layer.

-The intention was to complete construction in early summer allowing time for establishment of fully vegetated slope.
+The intention was to complete construction in early summer allowing time for establishment of a fully vegetated slope.
 However, delays in construction meant vegetation was not fully established by winter 2013/14.
-Prolonged heavy rainfall led to extensive flooding.
-The new flood defence measures worked well with no significant loss of soil due to erosion.
+Prolonged heavy rainfall led to extensive flooding and the new flood defence measures worked well, with no significant loss of soil due to erosion.
 Independent data collected by Black and Veatch during the 62 day flood reported the spillway and TRM functioned as intended.
 This data demonstrated that unvegetated Erosamat Type 3/20Z 500M provided sufficient protection to the spillway for velocities exceeding 4 m/s over prolonged periods.
 Fully vegetated Erosamat 3/20Z 500M is capable of hydraulic loadings in excess of 6 m/s.